-9.3.2 Introduction to Aggregations API
+9.5.2 Using the Aggregations API

 We now look into the possible options of what can be achieved using the Aggregations API.
 To work on some deeper examples, let's quickly have a look at the available classes and interfaces and discuss their usage.